-A trade show booth is virtually always going to be "multimedia" at heart.
+A trade show booth is almost always going to be "multimedia" at heart.
 When you have such a great opportunity to put your wares on display, you're going to want to use as many techniques as possible for getting people to visit.
 We created this guide to using digital trade show displays to help our clients optimize the ways they use digital displays to boost trade show sales.

 Well, obviously, this all depends on implementation!
 So today we wanted to focus on the use of digital media presentations in your trade show displays, and how to get the most out of them!

 Build Leads and Make Sales With Great Trade Show Videos

 1. Don't rely on sound.